csknitesh7/custom-posts-api/README.md

-# custom-posts-api

-//
-//
-//
-//
-//

-Custom Posts API
+Custom Posts From API
-Custom Posts API is a WordPress plugin that allows you to fetch posts data from an external API and display it on the front-end of your website using a shortcode.
+A WordPress plugin that fetches posts data from the JSONPlaceholder API and displays them on the frontend in a grid format.

 Installation
-Download the plugin from GitHub or clone the repository.
+Download the plugin ZIP file.
-Upload the custom-posts-api directory to the /wp-content/plugins/ directory.
+Upload the ZIP file to your WordPress site.
-Activate the plugin through the 'Plugins' menu in WordPress.
+Activate the plugin.
 Usage
-To use the plugin, simply add the shortcode [custom_posts_from_api] to any post or page where you want to display the posts.

-The shortcode will fetch the posts data from the following API: https://jsonplaceholder.typicode.com/posts
+To display the posts in a grid format, use the following shortcode:

+csharp
+Copy code
+[custom_posts_from_api]
-The posts will be displayed in a grid format on the front-end of your website.
+The shortcode can be used in any post or page on your site.

 Customization
-You can customize the HTML output of the posts by editing the custom-posts-api.php file.

-Troubleshooting
-If you experience any issues with the plugin, please create a new issue on GitHub or contact the plugin author.
+If you want to customize the appearance of the posts, you can modify the CSS in the style.css file in the plugin folder.

 Credits
-Custom Posts API was created by [Nitesh K. Chaurasiya] for educational purposes.
-It uses the following third-party libraries:

-jQuery
-Bootstrap
-Font Awesome
-More Information
-For more information on how to create custom WordPress plugins, please refer to the official WordPress documentation: https://developer.wordpress.org/plugins/
+This plugin was developed by Your Name.

+License
+The Custom Posts From API plugin is licensed under the MIT License.